mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 }
 ```

-## How do you Know When You're Done Reading the Content?
+## How do you Know When you're Done Reading the Content?

 I mentioned in the last section that we didn't need to encode that the tree was
 finished.
 That we would know when we were done because we had reached a leaf